Attention: Experience in dealing with routine incidents does not prepare you for an extreme incident!

 As a first responder, you train for extreme incidents your entire professional life.
 Yet, when you experience it for the first time, it’s beyond anything you learned.

 What are the characteristics of an extreme incident?

-What we define an extreme incident is any event that falls into all the following categories:
+We define an extreme incident as any event that falls into all the following categories:

 - Includes wounded and/or kidnapped casualties;

 - Creates confusion and high levels of stress;

 - Requires but provides limited access to medical and rescue resources.